niplav/site/dimension.md

-> __Randomness revived, structure banished, outliers observed, perplexity examined, and scatterplots produced; all to the discerning enjoyment of the nobly dimensionality-reduction-interested reader and for the general betterment of public knowledge; be it machinic or biological in nature.__
+> __Randomness revived, structure banished, outliers observed, perplexity examined, and scatterplots produced; all to the discerning enjoyment of the nobly dimensionality-reduction-interested reader, and for the general betterment of public knowledge; be it machinic or biological in nature.__

 t-SNE and UMAP Don't Produce Clusters on Random Data